Project introduction and background information

 The Bachelor College at TU-Eindhoven provides a very structured and compelling learning environment.
 This is advantageous for freshmen and for students that normally would have a hard time structuring their learning process.
 Bachelor College, however, prepares students to become professional engineers in the TU/e graduate school.
 This requires active self-sustained learning.
-Modern engineers should be able to keep learning independently there whole career.
+Modern engineers should be able to keep learning independently their whole career.
 A key issue in Bachelor College therefore is to find ways to make the transition from ‘scholastic’ learning to self-sustained ongoing ‘open’ professionalization.
 Feedback, and feedback asking in particular, may play an important role in this.
 A literature review led to a model of feedback in which both the teacher and the student are understood to (potentially) take an active role (agent).
 Teachers known to be active in giving/asking feedback were selected.
 Interviews were conducted and scenes where teachers stimulate feedback were looked for.
 From integral video tapes, scenes were selected as ‘best practices’.
 The analysis of the interviews and videotapes culminated in a set of tips on stimulating feedback asking behavior in students, and the description of pitfalls.
 In addition an online quickscan questionnaire was developed that teachers can use to make an inventory of their own views on and practice concerning feedback.
-The various products are presented on a website (wiki in Dutch), following the structure of a workshop.

 The project particularly focusses on fostering the engineering students’ capacities to continue learning during their professional life and to enter the master studies effectively.
 These competencies are particularly important for 21st century engineers.
 From a curriculum perspective, the project makes a contribution to the students’ capacities as independent and self-propelled learners.

 - help teacher in stimulating their students to ask feedback (and thus active self-sustained learning) and help students to process feedback productively, and